MSc Global Health / Course details

-The course has been designed to recreate a classroom learning environment in an online format.
-You will be able to engage fully with the course content and with peers via lectures, discussion boards, group work, online chat, question and answer sessions with the tutor, and peer-to-peer feedback and assessment.
+The MSc Global Health has been designed to recreate a classroom learning environment in an online format.
+You will be able to engage fully with the course content and peers via recorded lectures, discussion boards, group work, online chat, question and answer sessions with your tutor, and peer-to-peer feedback and assessment.

 Coursework and assessment

 All assessment will take place online.
 Each of the units in Years 1 and 2 will conclude with a selection of assessments, including multiple choice tests, essays, group assignments such as wikis, and prose-based assessments.

 All units include academic contributions to the discussion forums as part of the overall assessment process for each unit (10%).
 For these contributions, each student is expected to contribute a weekly written academic piece expressing a view or perspective upon a question raised by the tutor/convenor in relation to the week's topic and materials.
 Engagement on the discussion boards is required throughout the course.

 You will also receive formative feedback and guidance throughout the course, which will enable you to progress and develop your confidence and analytical skills.Course unit detailsYou will study four course units in each of Years 1 and 2.
 Year 3 comprises the dissertation for the MSc award

 Course unit details

 You will study four course units in each of Years 1 and 2.
 Each of the four units comprises eight weeks of teaching followed by one week of assessment.